-- (1) About six class discussions (after watching some video clips or doing some other class activities relevant to recent class materials) will be conducted in class (online).
+(1) About six class discussions (after watching some video clips or doing some other class activities relevant to recent class materials) will be conducted in class.
 Students are required to turn in their answers on discussion questions.
-One field trip (tentatively) and guest lectures will be arranged.
-Students also need to answer corresponding questions after the field trip and guest lectures. - (2) Students should choose two of the recommended readings (one is about crime/criminals and the other is about law or criminal justice system); then briefly summarize and evaluate the readings.
-The first article/book critique will due on Oct 29, 2020 (before 5:30pm) and the deadline for the second one is Dec 7, 2020 (before 5:30pm).
+One field trip (tentatively) and one guest lecture (tentatively) will be arranged.
+Students also need to answer corresponding questions after the field trip and the guest lecture.

+- (2) Students should choose two of the recommended readings (one is about crime/criminals and the other is about law or criminal justice system); then briefly summarize and evaluate the readings.
+The first article/book critique will due on March 3rd, 2022 (before midnight) and the deadline for the second one is April 17, 2022 (before midnight).
 For instance, you could compare/contrast this reading with the required reading; or you could identify at least one theoretical, methodological, or ideological point you want to make or question for the reading.
 These should be not less than two and not more than four typed pages in length (double space and font size 12).
 A soft copy with the VeriGuide receipt should be submitted to Blackboard on time.
 Late submission will receive grade deduction (one point per day).
-The goal of the assignment is to provide an incentive for students to read and critically think about more materials.

-(3) There will be one open-book final exam at the end of the semester.
-It would be a take-home exam lasting for two hours.
-Please submit the final answers to Blackboard on time.
+The goal of the assignment is to provide an incentive for students to read and critically think about more materials. - (3) There will be one closed-book in-class exam on April 21, including MC questions and essay questions.
+It would last for two hours.
 The content of the required readings and lecture notes will be included in the exam.